 - It is 0.2-0.5 μm in size and is surrounded by a single lipoprotein membrane unique in composition.

-- The membrane contain highly glycosylated lysosomal associated membrane proteins (LAMP) and Lysosomal integral membrane proteins (LIMP).
+- The membrane contains highly glycosylated lysosomal associated membrane proteins (LAMP) and Lysosomal integral membrane proteins (LIMP).

 - LAMPs and LIMPs form a coat on the inner surface of the membrane

 - They protect the membrane from attack by the numerous hydrolytic enzymes retained inside.

 - The lysosomal membrane has a hydrogen proton pump which is responsible for maintaining pH conditions of the enzyme The acidic medium maintained by the proton pump that pumps H+ inside the lumen, ensures the functionality of the lysosomal enzymes.

 - Inside the membrane, the organelle contains enzymes in the crystalline form.

 For degradation of extra and intracellular material, lysosomes filled with enzymes called hydrolases.
 It contains about 40 varieties of enzymes which are classified into the following main types, namely: